lclliu-tree/Alignment_Game/README.txt

 	Continas output files from two player simulations

 N.B.
 Other data was gathered; however, given space and time limitations, we do not analyse them or include them in the data folders above.

-Thank you for a great semester! - Landon